Invitation to a Beheading: Plot summary

 On the eighth day of his imprisonment alone, Cincinnatus resumes his writing, fearfully confessing his painful emotions.
 He longs for a world, away from superficiality, for people like him, who have a deeper understanding of their existence.
 In the morning, Marthe arrives with her whole family, including another lover, but Cincinnatus cannot cross the cell, cluttered with temporary furniture for the guests, in time to speak with his wife before everyone is ushered out.
-Next, Pierre revisits and chides Cincinnatus, as the once director did, for his lack of gratitude at everyone's pleasantness in the prison.
+Next, Pierre revisits and chides Cincinnatus, as the director once did, for his lack of gratitude for everyone's pleasantness in the prison.
 A few days later, Cecilia C., Cincinnatus's estranged mother, enters the cell against Cincinnatus's wishes, and she explains the strange circumstances surrounding his birth and his father especially.
 That night Cincinnatus hears odd noises, and the wall caves in, revealing that Pierre has been digging a tunnel between their cells.
 Pierre invites him to see his cell, but Cincinnatus emerges from another hole, where Emmie guides him into a dining room in which Rodrig and his wife are eating dinner with Pierre.
 Cincinnatus is invited to eat too, and Rodrig hands him a photohoroscope album chronicling Emmie's future life.

 Later, back in Cincinnatus's cell, Pierre is revealed to be the executioner and the date of Cincinnatus' execution is finally disclosed: the day after tomorrow.
-The city officials soon convene at the city manager's house to meet with Pierre and Cincinnatus.
+The city officials soon convene at the deputy city manager's house to meet with Pierre and Cincinnatus.
 Afterwards, Cincinnatus, again racked with fear, writes about it, wishing he could not feel it.
 Rodion enters the cell with a moth as a meal for the spider, but it escapes.
 Marthe next visits alone, and they converse about Cincinnatus's letter.
 She begs him to repent of his "wrongdoings", to which Cincinnatus dismisses her for the final time.

 The day of Cincinnatus' execution finally arrives.
-As Rodion and Rodrig clean and dismantle the cell, the spider is revealed to be a toy.
+As Rodrig and Roman clean and dismantle the cell, the spider is revealed to be a toy.
 Terrified, Cincinnatus is taken by carriage to the square, where townspeople have already congregated.
 He musters enough strength to climb the scaffold on his own.
 In the ensuing moments, M'sieur Pierre dons his apron and demonstrates to Cincinnatus how to lie on the block.
 Cincinnatus begins counting backwards from ten in preparation for the apparent beheading.
 Suddenly, he gets up and walks down the scaffolding, presumably free from his physical body and existence.